dwp/govuk-casa/CONTRIBUTING.md

 All code contributions must adhere to a few formatting rules which are best caught using pre-commit git hooks, which can be setup as follows:

 * [Install the **pre-commit** utility](https://pre-commit.com/#install)
-* Run `pre-commit install` inside your local clone directory
+* Run `pre-commit install --install-hooks` inside your local clone directory

 You're now good to go.